 Researchers have shed new light on subvolcanic magma chambers that reside below the Earth’s crust which will add to our knowledge of volcanic processes.

-Dr Wim Degruyter from the School of Earth and Ocean Sciences carried out the research along with colleagues from Brown University in the US and ETH Zurich in Switzerland.
+Dr Wim Degruyter from the School of Earth and Environmental Sciences carried out the research along with colleagues from Brown University in the US and ETH Zurich in Switzerland.

 The new study was published in Nature Geoscience this August and has developed our understanding of eruptions in the Earth’s crust.